noginn/GarminConnectClient/README.md

-Garmin Connect Export
+Garmin Connect Client
 =====================

-Provides a simple library for fetching public activities from Garmin Connect and bulk exporting the TCX files.
+Provides a simple PHP library to interact with the Garmin Connect website and APIs.

 Usage
 -----